Which city is cheaper, Canberra or Darwin?

-The average daily cost (per person) in Darwin is $98, while the average daily cost in Canberra is $118.
+The average daily cost (per person) in Darwin is $89, while the average daily cost in Canberra is $107.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Darwin and Canberra in more detail.
+What follows is a categorical breakdown of travel costs for Darwin and Canberra in more detail.

 For Canberra, here are some examples of average food and meal prices for travelers:

 Some specific costs of activities, tours, and entrance tickets for Darwin are as follows:

 For Canberra, here are a few prices for actual activities, tours, and tickets provided by various companies: